alexseong/Capstone_Project_CanYouKickIt/README.md

-The aim of this project is to find out what features make a Kickstarter campaign successful.
-This Data Science capstone project was built in 2 weeks.
+The aim of this Data Science capstone project is to find out what features make a Kickstarter campaign successful.
+This project was built in 2 weeks.

 <img src="img/Capstone_CanYouKickIt_imgs.001.png" align="middle"/>

+# Motivation
+Kickstarter is a crowdfunding platform with the goal of bringing creative projects to life.
+The thing is, successful projects can take many forms, e.g. [the Potato Salad campaign](https://www.kickstarter.com/projects/zackdangerbrown/potato-salad).
+Very few of them go on to be successful.
+This project aims to understand what contributes to the success of a project.
+While there are many factors that contribute to the success of a Kickstarter project, this project will focus on analyzing the project content and structure.

 # Data Collection
 I leveraged the dataset from  https://webrobots.io/kickstarter-datasets/ and enhanced this it by scraping more features from Kickstarter.com.
 I used Python's Pandas package for data cleaning and storage.
 This dataset contains 80,000 projects between 2013-2016.